Skip to main content

 Biography

 William is a willow breeder at Rothamsted Research.
-He has 18 years’ experience in willow breeding, perennial energy crop agronomy and in making phenotypic and physiological measurements.
-He has performed over 700 crosses, carried out research to overcome crossing barriers, produced mapping populations and elite SRC willow varieties.
-He has planned, planted and managed around 75 field trials.
-In addition to the breeding trials located at Rothamsted Research, he has collaborated with a mix of academic and commercial partners to site trials at locations across Europe.
+He has over 22 years’ experience in willow breeding, perennial energy crop agronomy and in making phenotypic and physiological measurements.
+He has planned, planted and managed around 100 perennial energy crop field trials, including the Biomass Connect Hub site network and the Accelerating Willow Breeding and Deployment (AWBD) training populations.
+He has performed over 750 crosses, carried out research to overcome crossing barriers, produced mapping populations and elite SRC willow varieties.
 William has an in-depth knowledge of the UK National Willow Collection, a unique Salix germplasm resource, which is located at Rothamsted Research.

 Strategic Programme